Home

 Born in Cookhouse, he moved to Cape Town as a teenager and completed his schooling there.
 Neither he nor his wife, who is also from Cookhouse, enjoyed city living and longed to return home.

-Home at last Aphiwe Sondlo, 38, a turbine technician, who left the town as a teenager to live in Cape Town, has returned with his family to work at the Cookhouse Wind Farm.
+Home at last Aphiwe Sondlo, 38, a turbine technician who left the town as a teenager to live in Cape Town, has returned with his family to work at the Cookhouse Wind Farm.
 Photo: Paul Botes

 Intrigued by wind turbines ever since they first made an appearance in his hometown, he applied for the seven-month course in 2021, seeing it as an opportunity to combine his experience in mechanical work and electricity.